emutos/manual/usermanual/docs/index.md

 Many options also have shortcut keys, e.g. ^S to save the desktop.
 You can note these to the right of the menu entries.

 Unlike TOS, EmuTOS recognizes hard drives attached to the system, so you don't have to install them.
-It will recognize ASCI (Atari's version of SCSI), SCSI and IDE drives if present and if EmuTOS supports the hardware.
+It will recognize ACSI (Atari Computer Systems Interface, Atari's version of SCSI), SCSI and IDE drives if present and if EmuTOS supports the hardware.
 EmuTOS also recognizes some partitioning schemes, such as that of the IDC SCSI Host adapter.
 It will install icons on the desktop for the drives it recognizes.

 ### The Pulldown Menus ###